InputUsername/website/content/blog/nextauth-v4-middleware-db.md

 [middleware documentation]: https://next-auth.js.org/configuration/nextjs#middleware

+But it's very easy to miss, and it might just cost you two days of debugging. -_-

 ## The solution

 The easiest way around this is to manually enable the `jwt` session strategy in `[...nextauth].ts`.
 There are [many downsides] to this though, and so this wasn't a solution for the project I was working on.